Lmpkessels/blog/README.md

 # Lukefi Blog

-Welcome to my personal blog, build with HTML, CSS, and JS.
-I use this blog to deepen my understanding in software, crypto, and self-mastery.
+Welcome to my personal blog, build with HTML, CSS, JS, and Python.
+This blog is used to deepen my understanding through writing.

 ## Live Site